 Dynamics is a course in engineering mechanics which is concerned with the motion of bodies under the action of forces.
 The study of dynamics has numerous engineering applications; the mechanical design of an automobile or bicycle, the path of a projectile, or even the design of highways.
 It will also help you interpret the movement of all moving objects we encounter in our daily lives.
-We will cover kinematics and kinetics of both particles and rigid bodies, including the concepts of work-energy and impulse-momentum.
+We will cover kinematics and kinetics of both particles and rigid bodies, including the concepts of work-energy and impulse-momentum; computer applications; vector notation.

 This course requires students to set up a proctor for paper-based exams.

 Please check the CSU Bookstore for textbook information.
 Textbook listings are available at the CSU Bookstore about 3 weeks prior to the start of the term.